No-harm calibration for generalized Oaxaca-Blinder estimators: Notation and review

-Stability is not a strong assumption.
 If $\muhat_{z}$ is the solution to some empirical risk minimization procedure, then a natural candidate for $\overdotmu_{z}$ is the population-level risk minimizer and Assumption~\ref{asm: stability} reflects the standard goal that the empirical risk minimizers approximate the population risk minimizers as the sample size grows.
-Moreover, the functions $\overdotmu_{0}$ and $\overdotmu_{1}$ need not reflect any true relationship between outcomes and covariates.
-Meanwhile, the inequality \eqref{ineq: entropy integral} is common in central limit theorems for stochastic processes: it integrates the square root of the maximal entropy without bracketing of $\mathscr{A}_{N, z}$.
-We direct the reader to \citelatex[Chapter 12.8]{dasguptaAsymptoticTheory}, \citelatex[Chapter 11]{ledouxTalagrand}, and \citelatex[Chapter 2]{VanDerVaartWellner} for background on the theory and uses of covering numbers and entropy bounds.
+The functions $\overdotmu_{0}$ and $\overdotmu_{1}$ need not reflect any true relationship between outcomes and covariates.
+Assumption~\ref{asm: error process vanishes} is quite general; in the supplementary material we provide concrete sufficient conditions based upon an entropy bound of \citetrefs{maximalInequalityVDVWellner} or cross-fitting.
+Assumption \ref{asm: prediction unbiasedness} holds for many choices of nonlinear models, including generalized linear models.
+Under Assumption~\ref{asm: prediction unbiasedness} the estimator may be written as a model standardization estimator, with $\hat{\tau}_{gOB} = N^{-1}\sum_{i=1}^N\{\hat{\mu}_1(x_i) - \hat{\mu}_0(x_i)\}$.